 3Departent of Biology, University of British Columbia, 3187 University Way, ASC 413, Kelowna, BC Canada V1V 1V7

 4Departent of Zoology and Physiology, University of Wyoming, 1000 E. University Ave., Laramie, USA, WY 82071

+Abbreviated title: Temperature affects pred-prey interactions Key words: Predator-prey interactions, temperature, climate change, habitat use, predation, Lycaon pictus, impala, dik-dik, behaviour, African wild dog

+Article type: Letters

+Number of words: Abstract = 149, Main text = 4998

+Number of references: 49

+Number of figures, tables and text boxes: 6

+Corresponding author: D. Rabaiotti, Daniella.Rabaiotti@ioz.ac.uk, +447968018087

+Data Accessibility Statement

+Should the article be accepted the data will be deposited on Dryad and the DOI included at the end of the article

+Statement of Authorship

+Adam ford, Rosie Woodroffe and D. Rabaiotti designed the research questions.
+D. Rabaiotti organised the datasets, designed and carried out the final analyses and wrote the paper.
+Rosie Woodroffe ran the field site from which the African wild dog was collected and contributed to the writing of the paper.
+Adam Ford and Jacob Goheen collected the dikdik and impala data and contributed to the writing of the paper.
+Ben Chapple helped design and carry out the analyses on the impala and dikdik data and African wild dog habitat use.
+Sophie Morrill assisted in designing and carrying out the analyses on wild dog hunt times.

 Abstract

-Climate warming can impact both species and ecosystems through its effects on interactions between species.
-Such interactions may be strongly affected by individual behaviour.
 Through changes in the escape speed of prey, attack speed of predators, and the daily activity rhythms or habitat use of both predators and prey, climate warming may alter predator-prey dynamics.
-In studying a three-species predator-prey system, we predicted that, at high temperatures, African wild dogs (Lycaon pictus) would increase predation on impala, (Aepyceros melampus) relative to dikdik (Madoqua guentheri), since (i) wild dogs become more nocturnal in hot weather, and impala are predictably located in large aggregations at night; (ii) impala might seek shade on hot days, making themselves more vulnerable to predation in dense habitat; and (iii) being larger than wild dogs, impala would be less able to dissipate the body heat generated during high-speed chases, and so would be easier to capture, whereas the smaller dikdik would be harder to capture.
+In studying a three-species predator-prey system, we predicted that, at high temperatures, African wild dogs (Lycaon pictus) would increase predation on impala, (Aepyceros melampus) relative to dikdik (Madoqua guentheri), due to shifts in habitat use and the greater ability of smaller bodied animals to dissipate body heat.
 In contrast with these predictions, we found that fewer wild dog scats contained impala when temperatures were high.
 We found that wild dogs spent less time hunting on hot days and, consistent with the predictions of optimal foraging theory, selected the abundant, lower value dikdik over the rarer, but higher value impala.
 Our findings contrast with the widely-held assumption that climate change will not affect interactions between endothermic predators and prey.

 Keywords: African wild dog; antipredator behaviour; climate change; dikdik; habitat selection; impala; predation thermal tolerance